Registration, Placement, and Educational Planning

-Matriculating students have completed none or very few college units and are typically required to complete the matriculation process, while non-matriculating students may be exempt from the matriculation process if they have completed an A.A./A.S. degree or higher at an accredited United States college or university or are concurrently enrolled or are Dual Enrollment high school students attending with the recommendation of the school principal.
-Students should contact Admissions and Records if they are unsure of their matriculation status when starting at Coastline.
+Matriculating students have completed none or very few college units and are typically required to complete the matriculation process, while non-matriculating students may be exempt from the matriculation process, if they have completed an A.A./A.S. degree or higher at an accredited United States college or university or are concurrently enrolled or are Dual Enrollment high school students attending with the recommendation of the school principal.
+Students should contact Admissions and Records Office, if they are unsure of their matriculation status when starting at Coastline.

 Students identified as matriculating are referred to core services: orientation and counseling.
 These students must complete orientation and declare a course of study and develop an educational plan prior to being eligible to receive priority registration.
 For more information, visit the Coastline Priority Registration webpage.
 An educational plan can be accomplished by enrolling in a counseling course, attending an educational planning workshop, or by scheduling an appointment with a counselor.

 Students can register early with Priority Registration by satisfying the following requirements: